dekkai-csv/assets/README.md

 ### @dekkai/assets

-This repository contains design assets for the dekkai-csv parser project and its website.
+This repository contains design assets for the dekkai-data project and its website.